unixwzrd/unixwzrd.github.io/html/Policies/General_Privacy.md

 ### 3. Permissions

 To function correctly, the extension requires minimal permissions:
-	•	Read ChatGPT chat logs – Allows the extension to download chat history.
+- Read ChatGPT chat logs – Allows the extension to download chat history.
-	•	File Access – Saves chat logs locally on the user's device.
+- File Access – Saves chat logs locally on the user's device.

 This extension does not access or transmit any personal data.

 ### 4. Third-Party Services

 This extension does not use:
-	•	Analytics services
+- Analytics services
-	•	Tracking technologies
+- Tracking technologies
-	•	Advertising networks
+- Advertising networks
-	•	External data processing services
+- External data processing services

 All data remains on the user's device and is never shared externally.

 ### 5. Security

 Since the extension does not collect or transmit any information:
-	•	There is no risk of data breaches through its use.
+- There is no risk of data breaches through its use.
-	•	User data remains fully under their control.
+- User data remains fully under their control.

 ### 6. User Rights (GDPR, CCPA, and Other Privacy Laws)

 While this extension does not process personal data, we respect privacy laws globally:
-	•	GDPR (EU & UK): No data is collected, making it outside GDPR's scope.
-However, if you have questions, you may contact [Your Contact Email].
+- GDPR (EU & UK): No data is collected, making it outside GDPR's scope.
-	•	CCPA (California, USA): No personal information is collected, shared, or sold.
+- CCPA (California, USA): No personal information is collected, shared, or sold.
-	•	Other Privacy Laws (LGPD - Brazil, PIPEDA - Canada, etc.): The extension adheres to global privacy principles due to its zero data collection policy.
+- Privacy Laws (LGPD - Brazil, PIPEDA - Canada, etc.): The extension adheres to global privacy principles due to its zero data collection policy.

 ### 7. Updates & Changes